Emergency Dentists in Tukwila

 If you are looking for emergency dental care in Tukwila, Seattle, Renton, or any other city in King County contact the trusted dental team at Smiles @ Southcenter.

 In most cases, we can offer same-day or next-day appointments.
 If you have an emergency during business hours please call us: 206-575-9150, and we will do our best to see you on the same day.
 For after-hours inquiries request an appointment for next-day availability and add what your emergency is in the comments and someone will get back to you first thing the next morning with availability.
+We are a highly-rated dental practice that can help you with all your dental needs!

 Why Smiles @ Southcenter for Emergency Dental?